openresty/resty-cli/README.md

         --resolve-ipv6      Make the nginx resolver lookup both IPv4 and IPv6 addresses

+        --shdict 'NAME SIZE'
+                            Create the specified lua shared dicts in the http configuration block (multiple instances are supported).

         --nginx             Specify the nginx path (this option might be removed in the future).
         -V                  Print version numbers and nginx configurations.
         --valgrind          Use valgrind to run nginx